Marquis de Condorcet: Family

 In 1786 Condorcet married Sophie de Grouchy, who was more than twenty years his junior.
 Sophie, reckoned one of the most beautiful women of the day, became an accomplished salon hostess as Madame de Condorcet, and also an accomplished translator of Thomas Paine and Adam Smith.
 She was intelligent and well educated, fluent in both English and Italian.
 The marriage was a strong one, and Sophie visited her husband regularly while he remained in hiding.
 Although she began proceedings for divorce in January 1794, it was at the insistence of Condorcet and Cabanis, who wished to protect their property from expropriation and to provide financially for Sophie and their young daughter, Louise 'Eliza' Alexandrine.

-During his time in hiding, Condorcet penned a poignant letter to his daughter, who was then a toddler, offering his advice and wisdom to her as she grows to become an adult.
-The letter stands as a testament, not only for the loving hopes he has for his daughter as a father, but also for his egalitarian vision of the rights and opportunities for women in society.
+During his time in hiding, Condorcet penned a poignant letter to his daughter, offering his advice and wisdom to her as she grows to become an adult.
+The letter embodies his egalitarian vision of the rights and opportunities for women in society.

 Condorcet was survived by his widow and four-year-old Eliza.
 Sophie died in 1822, never having remarried, and having published all her husband's works between 1801 and 1804.
 Her work was carried on by Eliza, wife of former United Irishman Arthur O'Connor.
 The Condorcet-O'Connors published a revised edition between 1847 and 1849.

 Gender equality

-Condorcet's work was mainly focused on a quest for a more egalitarian society.
+Condorcet's work also focused on a quest for a more egalitarian society.
 This path led him to think and write about gender equality in the Revolutionary context.
-In 1790, he published "Sur l'admission des femmes au droit de cité" ("On the Admission of Women to the Rights of Citizenship") in which he strongly advocated for women's suffrage in the new Republic as well as the enlargement of basic political and social rights to include women.
-One of the most famous Enlightenment thinkers at the time, he was one of the first to make such a radical proposal.
+In 1790, he published "Sur l'admission des femmes au droit de cité" ("On the Admission of Women to the Rights of Citizenship") in which he strongly advocated for women's position as active citizens in the new French Republic.
+He became one of the most famous Enlightenment thinkers due to his premature ideals and radical proposals that challenged the status quo of the time.

+Condorcet's whole plea for gender equality is founded on the belief that the attribution of rights comes from false assumptions.
+In his political essay, "On the admission of the Rights of Women to Citizenship" his main argument relies on women's equal capacity to reason.
+He even goes on to argue that women possess their own form of reason that is different from their male compatriots but by no means lesser as it is an artificial rather than natural difference: "There is more truth in this observation, but it still proves nothing since this difference is caused, not by nature, but by education and society..."

 'The rights of men stem exclusively from the fact that they are sentient beings, capable of acquiring moral ideas and of reasoning upon them.
 Since women have the same qualities, they necessarily also have the same rights.
 Either no member of the human race has any true rights, or else they all have the same ones; and anyone who votes against the rights of another, whatever his religion, colour or sex, automatically forfeits his own.'